-The Bureau is planning to upgrade its weather forecasting services across the country in the next few years as part of its roll-out of the Next Generation Forecast and Warning System (find out about the latest state roll-out).
+The Bureau is upgrading its weather forecasting services across the country as part of its roll-out of the Next Generation Forecast and Warning System (find out about the latest state roll-out).

 Some useful tips on how to use the viewer are linked from the Help tab above the maps.

-Each weather element, for each time, is stored in the Australian Digital Forecast Database (ADFD) on an high-resolution 6 kilometre by 6 kilometre square grid and maps are generated for display in the Bureau's Forecast Explorer web interface.
+Each weather element, for each forecast time, is stored in the Australian Digital Forecast Database (ADFD) on an high-resolution 6 kilometre by 6 kilometre square grid and maps are generated for display in the Bureau's web interfaces.

 |Victoria||October 2008||Early 2010 (land only)|